hoangduytran/blender-manual/manual/modeling/geometry_nodes/attribute/blur_attribute.rst

    The immediate value of each primitive to blur.

 Iterations
-   Number of repeats of mixing value with neighboards.
+   Number of repeats of mixing value with neighbors.
 Each iteration is independent.
 Until one iteration is completed, its results are not used as a source for next blurring.

 Weight